 Princeton University provides a wide array of bike paths and walk ways throughout the campus.
 Future improvements and expansions to Princeton’s bike/sidewalk network are included in the Campus Plan.

 You can view Princeton University's bike map here.
+You can view the Princeton Community bike map here.

 Princeton University Bike Policy